BenIzhak/GANs-Workshop/README.md

 ## Instructions

-In order to generate new images using this method you have to:
+In order to generate new images with yours dataset using this method you have to:

 ### 1. Prepare the edges dataset using HED and Canny.
 First run canny.py to extract eages from your dataset using canny algorithm,